 Analyze Individual Columns

-The Transformer page provides multiple mechanisms for profiling your dataset, which are accessible through the data grid.
+The Transformer page provides multiple mechanisms through the data grid for profiling your dataset.

 The top of each column contains a data quality bar, which identifies the valid, mismatched, and missing values in the column when compared against the specified data type, and column histogram, which identifies the range of values in the column.